 In the case of a meeting of Members held under Rule 18.2, unless a poll is demanded, voting at the meeting is to be by the Members signifying individually their assent or dissent by voice.

-Postal votes
+Postal and electronic votes

 In the case of a meeting of Members conducted under Rule 18.3 or of any matter to be decided under these Rules by postal vote, Members shall, and in any other case Members may, exercise the right to vote at a meeting of Members by casting postal votes.
 The procedure in relation to postal voting is: